 A scoping meeting was held June 22, 2016 from 5:00 p.m. to approximately 8:00 p.m. at Los Angeles Fire Station #5 located at 8900 S. Emerson Avenue, 90045 in Los Angeles, CA. Letters describing the project and inviting federal, state, and local agencies were sent to 162 individuals.
 A copy of the scoping letter and mailing list is included in Attachment 1.
 Presentation boards describing the proposed project were displayed, Frequently Asked Questions and Fact Sheets were provided, and Airport and consultant staff were available to describe the project and answer questions.
-A summary of the scoping meeting, along with a copy of the presentation materials and sign-in sheets are also included in Attachment 1.
+A copy of the scoping meeting presentation materials and sign-in sheets are also included in Attachment 1.
 Two written comments were received at the meeting (see Attachment 2) and are summarized in Table 1-1.